NadaAlfowey/Sampling-Theory-Studio/README.md

 - Backend framework:
   - Flask (Python)

-The Frontend main function to set the structure of the page and plot the signals and mange the user interface, while the backend is responsible for performing signal operations such as utilizing FFT to determine the highest frequency present in the signal.
+The Frontend main function to set the structure of the page and plot the signals and manage the user interface, while the Backend is responsible for performing signal operations such as utilizing FFT to determine the highest frequency present in the signal.

 ```
 master